IBM/data-prep-kit/README.md

 Support for additional data modalities is expected in the future and additional data formats are welcome!

 ## Data Preparation Modules <a name = "modules"></a>
-The below matrix shows the the combination of modules and supported runtimes.
-All the modules can be accessed [here](transforms) and can be combined to form data processing pipelines, as shown in [examples](examples) folder.
+Matrix below shows the the combination of modules and supported runtimes.
+All the modules can be accessed [here](transforms) and can be combined to form data processing pipelines, as shown in the [examples](examples) folder.
 The modules are under three major categories: 1) Universal (apply to both code and language) 2) Language-only and 3) Code-only.
 We start with a set of modules for ingestion of various data formats.

 | Modules                          | Python-only        | Ray              | Spark            | KFP on Ray             |